 Players are nominated by their schools, clubs, county coaches or scouted by Academy staff.
 Players are also selected from the both the Somerset and Dorset & Wilts "Schools of Rugby" programmes and each county’s age group representative squads.

 Players selected to attend the Academy will be assessed under four main categories:

 Those selected must demonstrate the potential to become a professional rugby player and the mental toughness/desire to "be the best".
 Academy athletes will be expected to put "rugby first" and adopt a lifestyle that will enable them to develop into a professional athlete.

 Yes.
-It is vital that you pursue your education as well as your development as a rugby player.
-Rugby players retire early (normally in their 30's) and few will ever earn sufficient not to have to work beyond that.
-Injuries too can interrupt your rugby career so it is important to have an alternative career path to turn to.
+It is vital that players pursue their education as well as their development as a rugby player.
+Rugby players retire early (normally in their 30s) and few will earn sufficient amounts to not have to work beyond that.
+Injuries too can interrupt a rugby career, so it is important to have an alternative career path to turn to.

 The competitive programme for each player in the Academy will be personally planned.
 The Academy Manager working closely with the relevant school, club, county and England coaching staff will advise on a programme of matches geared to maximise his individual rugby development.
 Academy players will only be required to play for teams/squads that provide levels of competitive exposure appropriate for this development.

 Players will play no more than 32 games per season that will include: